President Kovind, Dutch prime minister discuss ways of further strengthening excellent relations | Politics

 India has been pressing for the resolution of the crisis through diplomacy and dialogue.

+Kovind also visited the Senate of the States-General of the Netherlands and held discussions with Senate president Jan Anthonie Bruijn, House of Representatives president Vera Bergkamp and other members.

-President Kovind arrived in Amsterdam on Monday from Turkmenistan on the final leg of his two-nation visit - the first presidential trip to the Netherlands after 34 years since the visit of President R Venkataraman in 1988 - during which he will hold discussions with the top leadership of the country.
+President Kovind arrived in Amsterdam on Monday from Turkmenistan on the final leg of his two-nation visit - the first presidential trip to the Netherlands after 34 years since the visit of President R Venkataraman in 1988.

 On Tuesday, King Willem Alexander hosted a state banquet in the president's honour.